mozilla/configman/docs/tutorial.rst

 switch is not present, we won't use the function.

 To add this option we create an option container.
-These containers are called ''namespaces'' and have a method that allows us to define our command line options.
+These containers are called *namespaces* and have a method that allows us to define our command line options.

 Here's a function that sets up a namespace with a single option::